 (1) write a health-related paper (e.g., seminar paper, capstone paper, directed research paper, or journal note) and earn a minimum grade of B- on any seminar, capstone, or directed research paper;

-(2) complete a health law externship (e.g., University Medical Center, Southern Nevada Health District); or
+(2) complete a health law externship (e.g., University Medical Center, Southern Nevada Health District, UNLV Kerkorian School of Medicine, Nevada Cannabis Compliance Board);

-(3) complete another course that supports the student's interest in health law and earn a minimum grade of a B- in that course.
-Students who wish to pursue this third option under List B shall meet with Professor Stacey Tovino and obtain Professor Tovino's prior approval before registering for a course that supports the student's interest in health law.
+(4) complete another course that supports the student's interest in health law and earn a minimum grade of a B- in that course.
+Students who wish to pursue this fourth option under List B shall meet with the Director of the Health Law Program and obtain prior approval before registering for a course that supports the student's interest in health law.